 Scandinavian Embassy, in my opinion, is home to the best coffee in Amsterdam and they've won a ton of awards to prove it over the years.
 The consequence of this is that weekends can be (VERY) busy here and because of their principles and reputation they DO NOT rush making the coffees, but I urge you to persevere (or go early or on a weekday) to get the caffeinated drink of your choice (the baristas will be happy to advise!) and to maybe peruse the menu for pne of a selection Scandinavian-influenced meals that have coffee pairing, of course!
 If that sounds too much for a morning on the go in De Pijp get a take out coffee and one of their cinnamon buns; they're the best - I average at least two a month.

 I used to think I was the creator of the best scones in Amsterdam.
-Then I went to Bakkerswinkel.
-That took me down a peg or two.
-This is a great spot for breakfast, brunch and lunch too, and you can try some Dutch dishes too here!
+Then I went to Bakkerswinkel and that took me down a peg or two.
+Located on Roeloef Hartstraat just on the way to Museumplein from De Pijp, this is a great spot for breakfast, brunch and lunch too, and you can try some Dutch dishes too here!

 If you like tarts and pastries pop into Vlaamsche Bakhuys on Van Woustraat.
 You can sit in upstairs or take-away or both because there is so much choice here.
 We love their mini tarts and like to get a selection for desert.

 When I say go to My Little Patisserie I'm not thinking about the coffee, I'm talking about the cakes or most specifically the eclairs because they are incredibly.
 Lucky for you (and me!) the coffee is also good.
 But please don't insult me and step in this place without trying one of their eclairs, s'il vous plait.